Permutation representations and automorphisms of evolution algebras: Actions on idempotents

 \section{Actions on idempotents}

-In Remark \ref{rmk:negative_Q1} we have seen that there are permutation representation that cannot be realized as $\rho_X$ by any idempotent evolution algebra $X$, and therefore the answer to Question \ref{Quest:basica} may be negative in some cases.
-In this section we prove Theorem \ref{thmx:main_C} which show that the situation is dramatically different when considering the permutation representation $\widetilde{\rho}_X$, since Question \ref{Quest:basica2} always has a positive answer.
+We have just observed (see Remark \ref{rmk:negative_Q1}) that certain permutation representations cannot be realized as $\rho_X$ for any idempotent evolution algebra $X$, indicating that the answer to Question \ref{Quest:basica} is negative in some cases.
+However, in this section, we show that the scenario changes completely when considering the permutation representation $\widetilde{\rho}_X$.
+Specifically, we establish a positive answer to Question \ref{Quest:basica2} by proving Theorem \ref{thmx:main_C}.

-To prove Theorem \ref{thmx:main_C} we follow the ideas in \cite{CLTV} and construct idempotent evolution algebras out of finite simple graphs.
-So we first recall \cite[Theorem~2.1]{CGV-PermMod}, a refinement of \cite[Theorem 3.1]{CMV}, which shows that permutation representations can be realized when considering graphs:
+To that purpose, we build upon the ideas in \cite{CLTV} and construct idempotent evolution algebras from finite simple graphs.
+We begin by recalling \cite[Theorem~2.1]{CGV-PermMod}, a refinement of \cite[Theorem 3.1]{CMV}, which shows that permutation representations can be realized in the context of graphs:

-\begin{theorem} Let $G$ be a finite group, $V$ be a finite non-empty set and $\xi:G \rightarrow \operatorname{Sym}(V)$ a permutation representation of $G$ on $V$.
-Then there are infinitely many non-isomorphic (simple, undirected) finite connected graphs $\mathcal{G}$ such that: \begin{enumerate}[label={\rm (\roman{*})}] \item $V\subset V(\mathcal{G})$ and $V$ is $\Aut(\G)$-invariant. \item Every vertex in $\G$ has degree at least 2. \item $\Aut(\G)\cong G$; \item the restriction $G\cong \Aut(\G)\rightarrow \operatorname{Sym}(V)$ is precisely $\xi$. \end{enumerate} \end{theorem}
+\begin{theorem}\cite[Theorem~2.1]{CGV-PermMod} Let $G$ be a finite group, $V$ be a finite non-empty set and $\xi:G \rightarrow \operatorname{Sym}(V)$ a permutation representation of $G$ on $V$.
+Then, there are infinitely many non-isomorphic (simple, undirected) finite connected graphs $\mathcal{G}$ such that: \begin{enumerate}[label={\rm (\roman{*})}] \item $V\subset V(\mathcal{G})$ and $V$ is $\Aut(\G)$-invariant. \item Every vertex in $\G$ has degree at least 2. \item $\Aut(\G)\cong G$; \item the restriction $G\cong \Aut(\G)\rightarrow \operatorname{Sym}(V)$ is precisely $\xi$. \end{enumerate} \end{theorem}